 2) Describe your academic interests, the Dartmouth courses that have been most influential in shaping them, and your motivation to teach at the college/university level.
 What steps have you already taken to develop your skills as a researcher and teacher?

 3) If you were to work on a research project in your area of major academic interest over the next two years, what topic would you choose and why?
 Be sure to describe the project in concrete terms, explain its importance to you, and suggest how you might get started on your research.
 What do you already know and what do you hope to find out?
 Ideally, this project will lead to a senior thesis.

 On the basis of your application, recommendation letters, and transcript, a faculty selection committee chooses a number of semi-finalists for in-person interviews.
-Interviews take place in late Winter or early Spring quarter (depending on D-plans).
-Usually conducted by the MMUF faculty coordinator and one other faculty member, the interview gives us a chance to learn more about your interests and you a chance to ask questions about the program.
+Interviews take place in late Winter or early Spring quarter.
+The interview gives us a chance to learn more about your interests and you a chance to ask questions about the program.

-Typically we select a total of six to eight students, both MMUF Fellows and Dartmouth Associate Fellows.
+Typically we select a total of 6-8 students, both MMUF Fellows and Dartmouth Associate Fellows.
 Notifications are sent in mid to late Spring.
-Unfortunately, we cannot accept every qualified and inspiring applicant.
+Unfortunately, we cannot accept every qualified applicant.
 Even if you are not selected, we hope that the MMUF application process serves as a pivotal step toward realizing your ambitions for graduate study.
 Going forward, you should: